 Processionary Moth (OPM)

 doing their “thing”!

 The oak processionary mothOPM (Thaumetopoea processionea) became established in the oak trees of west London after it was accidentally introduced from southern Europe in 2005, and despite all attempts at eradication, the area affected is rapidly growing.
-(See OPM Infestation map for the London area as at September, 2018.)
+See Forestry Commission 2019 OPM Infestation map for the London area (published 27th March 2020).)